HackBI/JavaWorkshop/README.md

 Create a java program, make a method, call a method from main, use Java Scanner

 ## Challenges
-Create a java program with a main method.
-Create field variables and a method.
-The method should contain if statements based on a choose your own adventure game.
+Easy: (Done during the workshop) The method should contain if statements creating a choose your own adventure game.
-Input for the if statements should be based on Java Scanner user input.
-Program should print the outcome of the choose your own adventure.
+Medium: Create a program that reads in a string and then prints it backwards.
+Hard: Create a program that projects a button.
+If the cursor hovers over the button, a secret message appears.
+If the cursor clicks the button, make something happen.

 ## Cheat Sheet
 ```java